ganeshkaricharla/ganeshkaricharla/README.md

 ## Hi there, I'm Ganesh 👋

 I am Ganesh.
 I consider myself as a smart worker and determined team player.
-I am an developer skilled in C++, Java, Machine learning, Web Design, Data science and it's tools
+I am an developer skilled in  Java, Web Design, Data science and it's tools

-- ✔️ I'm a fast learner looking for interesting career opportunities in Data Anlytics and Software Developer.
+- ✔️ I'm a fast learner looking for interesting career opportunities in Quality assurance and Software Developer.
 I am awaiting a job with a decent salary and more importantly, a chance to build up my career and skills.
 I am looking for growth.

-- ✔️ Currently, I am looking for internships and research projects in the field of Computer science and engineering.
+- ✔️ Currently, I am looking for some research projects to spend time.

 ### Brief about me

-- 💻 I'm a Student, Developer, and Competitive Programmer.❤
+- 💻 I'm a Student, Tester, and Competitive Programmer.❤
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with programmers 🤖🤖
-- 🥅 2021 Goals: Should place in a company where i grow with my skills and Knowledge.😎
+- 🥅 2022 Goals:Grow in organisation and run a student community to uplift the student on tech domain.😎

+---
+Note: If you need any help in quality assurance
 ---
 ## Skills / Tools /Languages

 ### Programming Languages